xmf-08/xmf-08/README.md

 ## 🚀 Who I Am

-I am a highly motivated 17-year-old developer, public speaker, researcher, and community leader from Margilan, Uzbekistan.
-Currently attending School No. 2 with a GPA of **4.9**, I am known for setting an example for my peers through both academic excellence and active community contribution.
+I am a highly motivated 18-year-old developer, public speaker, researcher, and community leader from Margilan, Uzbekistan.
+Currently attending Registan Private School with a GPA of **4.9**, I am known for setting an example for my peers through both academic excellence and active community contribution.
 I once won a spot at the Presidential School of Fergana but chose to stay at my beloved school to continue leading and inspiring my classmates.

 ## 🧑‍💻 Tech Skills & Projects